National Rural Electric Cooperative Association (NRECA) Conference Center, Arlington, VA

-The Goal of this Workshop: The FIIW will focus on advanced instrumentation, measurement concepts and scientific underpinnings that enable new methods and applications of instrumentation.
-With instrumentation embedded into an expansive array of applications across virtually every aspect of the energy value chain, FIIW hopes to explore new developments relevant to small modular reactors, coal gasification plants, large and small transmission and distribution systems confronted with significant influx of renewable energy systems, and end use applications including demand responsive industrial processes and buildings.
-The goal is to assemble a group of technologists, analysts and business leaders to investigate the impact of current trends in instrumentation technology across the full expanse of the energy value chain.
+With sensors and instrumentation embedded into an expansive array of applications across virtually every aspect of the energy value chain, FIIW will explore new developments relevant to small modular reactors, coal gasification plants, large and small transmission and distribution systems confronted with significant influx of renewable energy systems, and end use applications, including demand responsive industrial processes and building and grid integration.

 This is your opportunity to intersect with leaders who are at the international forefront of instrumentation for industry, government, and academia.

 FIIW 2015 is not simply groupings of presentations.
 FIIW is a "workshop" consisting of plenary sessions, technical presentations, interactive panel discussions, and breakout sessions, in an attempt to determine assessments and goals of application areas of various technologies to examine the logical synergies between the technical tracks.
 FIIW 2015 is structured to allow you to establish collaborations with scientists and technologists in important areas of energy-related instrument research and learn about government and private-sector funding opportunities.
 FIIW will provide you with opportunities to broaden your horizon in relation to cross-cutting technologies that are developed in one field while providing applicability to others.
 Such technologies include new sensing technologies and methods, instrumentation systems capable of surviving harsh industrial environments, advanced materials that enable new miniature low-cost sensors, novel signal processing methods, trustworthy wireless sensor networks, and cyber physical security as it relates to instrumentation and controls systems.